sdementen/piecash/README.rst

 Project
 =======

-This project provides a simple and pythonic interface to a GnuCash Book stored in SQL (sqlite3 or Postgres).
+This project provides a simple and pythonic interface to a GnuCash files stored in SQL (sqlite3 and Postgres, not tested in MySQL).

-It is a pure python package relying on SQL Alchemy.
-It can be used as an alternative to:
+It is a pure python package that can be used as an alternative to:
-- the official python bindings (if no advanced book modifications and/or engine calculations are needed)
+- the official python bindings (as long as no advanced book modifications and/or engine calculations are needed).
+This is specially useful on Windows there the official python bindings may be tricky to install.
-- XLST transformations of the XML GnuCash document
+- XML parsing/reading of XML GnuCash files if you prefer python over XML/XLST manipulations.

 It is basically a SQLAlchemy layer augmented with methods to ease the reading, creation and (limited) manipulation of the GnuCash objects.